LivingSkySchoolDivision/MySchoolSaskEnhancementSuite/README.md

 # Enhancements
 This addon offers the following enhancements, each toggleable from this addon's options page:
-* Can override or disable the login session timeout, allowing you to stay logged in longer without having to sign in again
+* Overrides or disables the login session timeout, allowing you to stay logged in longer without having to sign in again
-* Can provide a grade selector drop-down box on student registration wizards, as an alternative to having to calculate the year of graduation
+* Provides a grade selector drop-down box on student registration wizards, as an alternative to having to calculate the year of graduation
-* Can allow the user to quickly check multiple checkboxes by clicking one, then shift+clicking another, having each checkbox between the two get checked automatically
+* Allows the user to quickly check multiple checkboxes by clicking one, then shift+clicking another, having each checkbox between the two get checked automatically

 # How to install
 ## Chrome